 Originally skeptical when I first tried this out, I have been completely blown away by how effective this software is.
 DownloadThemAll is a free extension which acts as a download manager (meaning you can pause and resume downloads), and download files faster by having them simultaneously download.
 This is quite possibly my favorite extension out of all five.

 So there you have it, 5 speedy tips which will helpfully make your browsing on Firefox an even faster, more powerful experience.
+If you liked these tips, don’t forget to check out our useful Firefox manual!

 What time saving browsing tips for Firefox do you have?
 I’d love to hear about them in the comments!